MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/develop/universal-resource-scheduling.md

 >   - Organizational unit (which can be retrieved by using the [Web API](/powerapps/developer/common-data-service/webapi/query-metadata-web-api))
 > - If the API is called from a client (browser or canvas app) based on JavaScript, you need to have the extended SOAP SDK.
 The extended SOAP SDK is not an official Microsoft release, but you can is provided in the downloadable sample files for guidance.
 > - We recommend that you test this search in your development or test environments to validate your scenarios and results before running it in your production environment.
 > - This API uses the complex object type in the input and output, so it only supports the SOAP endpoint.
-It does not support the OData endpoint.
+It doesn't support the OData endpoint.

-To execute this search against your organization, you need to download the [sample files](https://github.com/microsoft/Dynamics365-Apps-Samples/tree/master/customer-service/service-scheduling/search-resource-availability-create-bookings), and then follow the steps below:
+To execute this search against your organization, you need to download the [sample files](https://github.com/microsoft/Dynamics365-Apps-Samples/tree/master/customer-service/service-scheduling/search-resource-availability-create-bookings), and then complete the following steps.

 1. Modify the hard-coded input parameters in the msdyn_SearchResourceAvailabilityForRequirementGroupSample.js file to reflect the GUIDs of records in your org.
 (Example: requirement group, resources, organizational unit).